-Agency Analysis of Resident Advisory Board Meeting on November 9th, 2022 Moving To Work Supplement Plan - Ann Arbor Housing Commission
+Agency Analysis of Resident Advisory Board Meeting on October 18, 2023 Moving To Work Supplement Plan - Ann Arbor Housing Commission

-On November 9th, 2022, the Ann Arbor Housing Commission (AAHC) held its annual Resident Advisory Board meeting to present its draft Moving To Work Supplement Plan to the board and general public.
+On October 18, 2023, the Ann Arbor Housing Commission (AAHC) held its annual Resident Advisory Board meeting to present its draft Moving To Work Supplement Plan to the board and general public.
 The meeting was held from 5pm-7pm and was conducted both in-person and virtually via Zoom.
-Fifteen (15) non-AAHC staff attended the meeting.
+Two (2) non-AAHC staff attended the meeting.
 The meeting was facilitated by AAHC Deputy Director Weneshia Brand (wrbrand@a2gov.org).

 The Ann Arbor Housing Commission was pleased by the plan's reception and the attendees' willingness to contribute criticisms, questions, and suggestions.
 In general, attendees were supportive of AAHC's plan to use the MTW program to increase housing choice and self-sufficiency among tenants.
-In addition to the activities planned for the submission year, AAHC also discussed with attendees some MTW activities it may consider implementing in the future; including a tiered rent policy, alternative reexamination schedule, and a minimum rent policy.
+In addition to the activities planned for the submission year, AAHC also discussed with attendees some MTW activities it may consider implementing in the future; including a eliminating utility reimbursement, increase minimum rent, eliminate allowable deductions, exclude wages for household members age 18-23, increase payment standard using SAFMR and FMR, alternative reexamination schedule, and setting total tenant payment at 15%.